KelvinLi2020/P_wiki/FailureDetector-program.md

 The else-branch models the case when the timer fires before the `CANCEL` event arrives;
 in this case, `CANCEL_FAILURE` and `TIMEOUT` are sent back to the client one after another.
-The last event handler `on null goto WaitForReq with { ... }` transfers the control to `WaitForReq`, modeling that the timer has elapsed, if neither of the other event handlers in `WaitForCancel` can execute.
+The last event handler `on null goto WaitForReq with { ... }` transfers the control to `WaitForReq`, modeling that the case when timer has elapsed, if neither of the other event handlers in `WaitForCancel` can execute.
 The event `null` is a special event that is internally generated in the runtime in this case.